Perspective | Kerry James Marshall paints a masterful image of history and hope on the cover of Vogue

 InStyle settled on Zendaya as its cover star with the photographs crafted by a village of Black image-makers — from her longtime stylist Law Roach to the designers whose work she wore, such as Christopher John Rogers.
 British Vogue dedicated its September cover to a foldout checkerboard of global activists such as Angela Davis and Adwoa Adoba.
 Harper’s Bazaar featured Rihanna because, well, apparently Rihanna is a woman for all seasons.

-And American Vogue chose Kerry James Marshall.
+American Vogue chose Kerry James Marshall.
 Specifically, a work it commissioned by the lauded African American artist.
-This isn’t the first time Vogue has put a paining on its cover.
-And the commission doesn’t absolve the magazine of its many sins — from hiring practices to unconscious biases.
+This isn’t the first time Vogue has put a paining on its cover, and the commission doesn’t absolve the magazine of its many sins — from hiring practices to unconscious biases.
 But the painting is captivating and it gives the mind — as well as the eye — much to consider.
 Marshall, 64, is a master.

 Vogue also asked Jordan Casteel, a 31-year-old female Black artist, to create a cover image.
 Each was asked to use the word “hope” as the seed for their vision.
 They could paint a portrait of a real person or one taken from their imagination.